EliRalmix/EliRalmix/README.md

-- 👋 Hi, I’m @EliRalmix
+- 👋 Hi, I’m @EthanGem
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning the basics
 - 💞️ I’m looking to collaborate on codings languages